Review: Coles Melbourne Airport Click&Collect

 The only real downside to the service is the relatively limited pick-up opportunities.
 If you're landing between 6am and 9am, or between 2pm and 3:30pm, you simply can't use the service.
 For any other timeslot, you do need to be organised enough to place your order at the right time the previous day.

 That said, for regular airport visitors it's definitely a handy option.
-If Coles roles one out in Sydney, I can easily see myself making use of it.
+If Coles rolls one out in Sydney, I can easily see myself making use of it.

 Angus Kidman's Findings column looks at new developments and research that help you save money, make wise decisions and enjoy your life more.
 It appears regularly on Finder.